my-projects-it/Shakti-app/README.md

-# 📖 Meri Kahaani Zinda Hai
+# Shakti app

 ### _Every voice has a story.
 Every story deserves to live._

-**Meri Kahaani Zinda Hai** is a safe, anonymous, and multilingual platform empowering survivors and everyday heroes to share their truths — through voice or text — in their own words and languages.
+**Shakti** is a safe, anonymous, and multilingual platform empowering survivors and everyday heroes to share their truths — through voice or text — in their own words and languages.

 ---